maftukh/mouse_mapping_ml/README.md

 # mouse_mapping_ml

-Flask app for assessing bot-likeness of mouse movements (for deployment on Heroku)
+Flask app for assessing bot-likeness of mouse movements (ready for deployment on Heroku)

-### Functinality
+### Functionality
 `/points` endpoint for POST requests:
 - Listens for a bundle of 40 points (`(x, y)` mouse positions with 50ms frequency)
 - Saves the bundle into a global list